 The Pharmacy and Medical Museum in Cuero, Texas– looks like an interesting stop to see old school pharmacy paraphernalia.

 Palmetto State Park– short detour off the highway and looks like a great day trip.
 Hiking trails and camping, good for families!
-(It is!
-Post coming soon!)
+Click through to read my complete guide!